shredthaGNAR/list-of-my-starred-repos/README.md

 * [Zaxxon709/repo](https://github.com/Zaxxon709/repo): None
 * [srvaroa/repocket](https://github.com/srvaroa/repocket): Manage a local copy of articles saved in Pocket
 * [yamadashy/repomix](https://github.com/yamadashy/repomix): 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.
+* [JeremiahPetersen/RepoToText](https://github.com/JeremiahPetersen/RepoToText): Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (ChatGPT, Claude, Gemini, etc)
 * [danmindru/responsive-html-email-signature](https://github.com/danmindru/responsive-html-email-signature): ✨ Template generator for (responsive) emails & email signatures
 * [leemunroe/responsive-html-email-template](https://github.com/leemunroe/responsive-html-email-template): A free simple responsive HTML email template
 * [bedimcode/responsive-portfolio-website-Alexa](https://github.com/bedimcode/responsive-portfolio-website-Alexa): Responsive Portfolio Website Using HTML, CSS & JavaScript